shubhamjais40/shubhamjais40/README.md

 - 👋 Hi, I’m @Shubham jaiswal
-- 👀 I’m interested in field of Data Engg & Analytics wih Cloud Stack
+- 👀 I’m contributing my ideas & learning in domain of Data Engg & Analytics wih Cloud Stack
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics or Data Engineering Projects
-- 📫 How to reach me ...
+- 📫 Lets connect @ shubhamkjaiswal40@gmail.com

 <!---
 shubhamjais40/shubhamjais40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.